trane-project/trane-music/courses/minor_scale/lesson_F/exercise_2/front.md

-What note is degree number 2 of the F minor scale?
+What note is degree number 2 of the F Minor scale?